tuvo1106/earthbound/README.md

 - Chain custom middleware to validate input from users
 - Utilize environmental variables to switch between development/production
 - Handle CRUD (create, read, update, destroy) operations
-- Use Postman in development workflow
+- Use Postman in development workflow to test APIs
 - Write NodeJs scripts to import/delete models from database
 - Make API querying better by implementing the following options:
   - filtering